reapp/new-site/source/start/start.md

 - [reapp-component](https://github.com/reapp/reapp-component) (DI and Factories)

 You also have an entry point defined as `app/app.js`.
 This starts your app.
 The most important part here is the routing.
-Lets start there.
+Let's start there.

 #### [reapp-routes](https://github.com/reapp/reapp-routes) (Routes generator)